FARNAM NEIGHBORHOOD HOUSE

 Our Lifeguard Training Program in partnership with the City of New Haven offers lifeguard training, certification and summer job placement for New Haven youth ages 15-21.
 Once certified, lifeguards will be eligible to be staffed at City public pool sites and beaches and will be assisted with job placement.

-To learn more about our recreational and enrichment programs, please contact Marcquis Knox, Project Administrator at (203) 562-9194 or [email protected]
+To learn more about our recreational and enrichment programs, please contact Marcquis Knox, Director of Programs at (203) 562-9194 or [email protected]

 Provides children from urban environments with the unique opportunity to experience community building and social enrichment activities at our 72 acre, rugged outdoor camp located in Durham, CT.
 At Camp Farnam, campers may engage in the following: